KunYuan888888/A-Small-Fishing-Vessel-Recognition-Method-using-Transfer-Learning-based-on-Laser-Sensors/README.md

 to train the network on your image dataset, the final model will be stored.
 You can also change the corresponding training parameters in the `config.py`.<br/>

 ###
-Transfer learning pre-training model is VGG-16 pretrain.h5，The download link is given in the VGG-16 pre-train folder.
+Transfer learning pre-training model is VGG-16 pretrain.h5，The download link is given in the VGG-16 pretrain.txt

 ### Evaluate
 To evaluate the model's performance on the test dataset, you can run `evaluate.py`.<br/>